Mookuthi Amman: Casting

 Balaji initially wanted an established actress like Anushka Shetty or Nayanthara to portray the title character, but did not approach them.
 He then narrated the story to Shruti Haasan, who liked it and said she would do the role.
 However, when Nayanthara called Balaji and liked the story he narrated to her, she agreed and was signed on.
 Balaji wanted Hariharan to portray the antagonist Bhagavathi Baba, but later decided on Ajay Ghosh after watching his performance in a Telugu film and realising "he is too good as a comedian as well".
 Urvashi was Balaji's first choice to play his mother Paalthangam, and despite scheduling conflicts with another film, agreed to work on this film and allocated dates.
+Balaji cast Smruthi Venkat as Deivamirtham after being impressed with her performance in Thadam (2019).
 Multilingual sports presenter Madhu Mailankody, known for hosting sports events including the Cricket World Cup and the Indian Premier League, made her acting debut in Mookuthi Amman.

 Filming

-Principal photography began in November 2019, although Nayanthara joined the sets only in December.
-Filming wrapped in February 2020.
-Separate scenes involving actors Gautham Karthik and Manobala were shot but not included in the final cut.
+Principal photography began in November 2019 at Nagercoil, although Nayanthara joined the sets only in December.
+Filming also took place in Kanyakumari, and wrapped in February 2020.
+Separate scenes involving Gautham Karthik and Manobala were shot but not included in the final cut.

 Themes

 Balaji described Mookuthi Amman as having "all the elements that were there in the devotional films that we grew up watching."
 He said it would be "a nostalgic trip, but there will also be a takeaway that is relevant, especially in this present times" without satirising the genre.
-The name of Balaji's character Engels Ramaswamy is derived from two rationalists: Friedrich Engels and E. V. Ramaswamy.
+The name of Balaji's character Engels Ramasamy is derived from two rationalists: Friedrich Engels and E. V. Ramasamy.

 Music

-The music is composed by Girishh G. with lyrics written by Pa.
+The music is composed by Girishh Gopalakrishnan, with lyrics written by Pa.
 Vijay.
+Balaji initially wanted five different composers to compose a song each for the film as he wanted each song to be different in style; however, Girishh said that Balaji had "a hard time explaining the concept of the film to others" and asked if Girishh be the film's sole composer, to which he agreed.
 The first single "Aadi Kuththu", sung by L. R. Eswari, was released on 2 November 2020.
 Another single "Bhagavathi Baba", sung by Anthony Daasan, was released on 5 November.
 The full album was released by Think Music on 7 November 2020.
 For the Telugu-dubbed version Ammoru Thalli, the lyrics were written by Rahman.
-Vaibhav Joshi and Nishant Singh wrote the lyrics for the Hindi-dubbed version.